Unsafe at Any Speed: "Disaster deferred"

-Chapter 2 levels criticism on auto design elements such as instrument panels and dashboards that were often brightly finished with chrome and glossy enamels which could reflect sunlight or the headlights of oncoming motor vehicles into the driver's eyes.
+Chapter 2 levels criticism on auto design elements such as instrument panels and dashboards that were often brightly finished with chrome and glossy enamels which had potential to reflect sunlight or the headlights of oncoming motor vehicles into the driver's eyes.
 This problem, according to Nader, was well known to persons in the industry, but little was done to correct it.